everscale-org/docs/src/develop/recipes/backend-integration.md

 There are a few different ways to accomplish the necessary tasks:

 * Blockchain access may be set up either through the [Evercloud](https://docs.evercloud.dev/products/evercloud/get-started) or through your own supernode - the [DApp server](https://docs.evercloud.dev/products/dapp-server-ds).
-* User account management can be accomplished either through the [everdev](https://docs.everos.dev/everdev/) command line tool or integrate into your backend with  EVER-SDK client libraries.
+* User account management can be accomplished either through the [everdev](https://docs.everos.dev/everdev/) command line tool or integrate into your backend with  Ever SDK client libraries.
 Both of these approaches are compatible with either of the blockchain access setups.

 ## Setting up Blockchain Access